Louisiana French: Decline in the early 20th century

-In 1921, the new Louisiana constitution reversed the previous language rights and banned the teaching of French in all public schools.
-The constitution established English as the official language of Louisiana, which pushed French out of New Orleans to its current location in southwestern parts of the state.
-The education and religious services of Louisiana eventually fell prey to English, and the eventual consequence of speaking French was that speaking French became a sign of cultural illegitimacy.
-Parents viewed the practice of teaching their children English as the intrusion of a foreign culture, and many refused to send their children to school.
-When the government required them to do so, they selected private French Catholic schools in which class was conducted in French.
+The 1921 Louisiana constitution reversed the previous language rights and banned the teaching of French in all public schools.
+At that time, the constitution established English as the official language of Louisiana, which pushed French out of New Orleans to its current location in southwestern parts of the state.
+The education and religious services of Louisiana eventually gravitated to English, with the eventual consequence that speaking French became a sign of cultural illegitimacy.
+Some parents viewed the practice of teaching their children English as the intrusion of a foreign culture, and many refused to send their children to school.
+When attendance was made compulsory, they opted for private French Catholic schools which taught in French.
 Derogatory terms and phrases were used by English speakers to put social pressure on French speakers ("Don't speak Cajun.
 Speak White!"), a sentiment later criticized by the Québécois poet Michèle Lalonde's in her 1974 poem "Speak White" ("Speak white... be civilized").
 The French schools worked to emphasize Standard French, which they considered to be the prestige dialect.
 When the government required all schools, public and parochial, to teach in English, new teachers, who could not speak French, were hired.
 Children could not understand their teachers and generally ignored them by continuing to speak French.
 Eventually, children were subjected to corporal punishment for speaking French on school grounds.

 The punishment system (which was not dissimilar to the manner in which children attempting to speak both immigrant and indigenous languages other than English were dealt with in schools elsewhere in North America) seems to have been responsible for much of the decay that Louisiana French experienced in the 20th century since, in turn, people who could not speak English were perceived as uneducated.
 Therefore, parents became hesitant to teach French to their children, hoping that the children would have a better life in an English-speaking nation.
 As of 2011, there were an estimated 150,000 to 200,000 people in Louisiana who spoke French.
 By comparison, there were an estimated one million native French-speakers in Louisiana in about 1968.
 While French is now taught in schools, the local dialect is now at risk of extinction as children are no longer taught it.

 As of 2007, there were questions whether the Louisiana French language would survive into another generation.
-Some residents of Acadiana are bilingual though, having learned French at home and English in school.
+The current 1974 Louisiana constitution does not specify an official language, and some residents of Acadiana are bilingual though, having learned French at home and English in school.
 Currently, Louisiana French is considered an endangered language.